Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

   After sharing this issue in the Code Institute Slack Comunity I was advised to use a for loop, and then I figure out a way to apply it.
 - Make the skip button works properly.
 Made the animation image disappear was easy, but the animation that changes the opacity from 0 to 1 of the navigation bar and the welcome message was the problem.
 I tried a conditional statement to the animation only happens if the skip button was not clicked, what did not work.
-With the assistance of Code Institute tutor, and going through the GSAP documentation we found a way to does not execute this animation and show the navbar and welcome message when the skip button is clicked.
+With the assistance of a Code Institute tutor, and going through the GSAP documentation we found a way to does not execute this animation and show the navbar and the welcome message when the skip button is clicked.
 - Unsolved issue: I wanted to add a smooth behavior when the markers of the map are changed.
 I tried to find a solution in the Google Maps API documentation, but could not find something to fix it.
 The map works perfectly, it would be just a better user experience.

 ## Deployment